 - Funding sources

-Double-blind review process
+Double-anonymized review process

-NoL uses a double-blind review process, which means the identities of both the authors and reviewers are concealed – to the extent possible -- throughout the review process.
+NoL uses a double-anonymized review process, which means the identities of both the authors and reviewers are concealed – to the extent possible -- throughout the review process.
 To facilitate this, authors should ensure their manuscripts are prepared in a way that does not reveal their identity.
 Here are some guidelines when submitting your paper:

 - Remove author names and contact information from the manuscript.
 See Title page for more information.